gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With the introduction of support for custom tooling API models, the tooling API models are no longer required to extend the `org.gradle.tooling.model.Model` marker interface.
 The upper bound `extends Model` has been removed from the type parameter of `ModelBuilder`.

+### Tooling API `org.gradle.tooling.ProjectConnection.model()` no longer throws `UnknownModelException`

+With the introduction of support for custom tooling API models, it is no longer possible to determine whether a model is supported without configuring the target build.
+This exception is now thrown as part of the result.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.